 Except to participate in Board deliberation about whether the CEO has achieved any reasonable interpretation of Board policy, members will not express individual judgements of performance of employees of the organisation.

-Board members will respect the confidentiality appropriate to issues of a sensitive nature.
+Board members will treat issues of a sensitive nature with confidentiality.

 Board members will be properly prepared for Board deliberation.